hackingmaterials/rocketsled/docs_rst/index.rst

 Randomly selecting the next sets of input parameters to run is *inefficient*, since we will execute many workflows, including those with unfavorable results.
 To reduce the required number of computed workflows, we need to *intelligently* choose new input parameters with an **optimization loop.**

-This is where ``rocketsled`` comes in handy. ``rocketsled`` is a sub-job (FireTask) called ``OptTask``, which can go in any Firework in the workflow, and which uses ``sklearn`` regressors to predict the best *input* parameters for the next iteration, store them in a MongoDB database, and start a new workflow to compute the next output.
+This is where ``rocketsled`` comes in handy. ``rocketsled`` is a sub-job (FireTask) called ``OptTask``, which can go in any Firework in the workflow, and which uses ``sklearn`` regressors to predict the best *input* parameters for the next iteration, store them in a MongoDB database, and automatically submit a new workflow to compute the next output.

 .. image:: _static/singlewf_withrs.png
    :alt: basicwf